 We have a strong and growing trade relationship with China.
-The NZ-China FTA was projected to increase our export revenue by between $225-$350 million each year.
-However this was rapidly exceeded, with export revenue increasing by $1 billion in the first year, and growth continuing.
-A target to reach $20 billion in two-way goods trade by 2015 has already been revised up to $30 billion by 2020.
+The NZ-China FTA was initially projected to increase our exports by between $225-$350 million each year.
+However this was rapidly exceeded, with exports increasing by $1 billion in the first year, and growth continuing.

 New Zealand–China FTA

 The New Zealand-China FTA was New Zealand’s biggest trade deal since the Closer Economic Relations agreement with Australia in the 1980s.
 It cements the trading relationship between our two countries, and frees up business for exporters, the service sector and investors.
-By 2016, nearly tariffs on nearly all products exported by New Zealand will have reached zero, with core dairy products transitioning to full free trade in 2024 for milk powders, and two years earlier for butter, cheese and liquid milk and cream.
+By 2016, New Zealand had duty free access on over 97% of China’s tariff lines, with core dairy products transitioning to full free trade in 2024 for milk powders, and two years earlier for butter, cheese and liquid milk and cream.

 Free trade agreements with China

-We have two free trade agreements with China:
+We have a free trade agreement with China:

 We're also negotiating a regional free trade agreement that includes China:

-- New Zealand is represented in China by the New Zealand Embassy, Beijing.
+New Zealand is represented in China by the New Zealand Embassy, Beijing.
 New Zealand also operates four Consulates-General:

 New Zealand to China